-Over 2.5 billion users will connect to the Internet in the next five years with over 10 billion devices.
-This usage will require eight times the amount of storage capacity, Ubiquity.
+- Ubiquity.
 Ethernet connectivity ships standard on nearly every server today, and Ethernet infrastructures are a universal data center component.
-10GbE products have been available for several years, but when 10GbE LAN on motherboard (LOM) connections are integrated in the next generation of servers, true unified LAN and SAN connectivity will be available by default.

-Advanced virtualization support.

-Advanced server virtualization enables dynamic resource allocation and is required for any cloud computing infrastructure.
-Technologies from companies such as Intel and NetApp, and hypervisor vendors are delivering line-rate 10GbE throughput and support for platform virtualization enhancements.
+10GbE products have been available for several years, but when 10GbE LAN on motherboard (LOM) connections are integrated in the next generation of servers, unified LAN and SAN connectivity will be available by default. - Advanced virtualization support.
+Advanced server virtualization enables dynamic resource allocation and is required for most cloud computing infrastructures.
+Technologies from companies such as Intel and VMware are delivering near-native 10GbE throughput in virtualized environments. - Unified networking.

-Unified networking.
 A 10GbE unified fabric simplifies the network infrastructure by consolidating LAN and SAN traffic.
-Internet small computer system interface (iSCSI) and network file system (NFS) are examples of storage protocols that use Ethernet, and the recent ratification of the Fibre Channel over Ethernet (FCoE) standard extends this capability.
-Recent Ethernet enhancements ensure quality of service (QoS) for critical traffic.
+Internet small computer system interface (iSCSI) and network file system (NFS) are storage protocols that use Ethernet, and the recent ratification of the Fibre Channel over Ethernet (FCoE) standard extends this capability.
+In addition, recent Ethernet enhancements ensure quality of service (QoS) for critical traffic.

-Intel and NetApp are two companies helping to advance the shift to 10GbEbased unified networking in the data center.
-The latest Intel® Ethernet 10 Gigabit controller and server adapters include virtualization optimizations and advanced unified networking features, including optimizations for lossless Ethernet, intelligent, hardware-based accelerations for FCoE and iSCSI, and support for Open FCoE, which is discussed later in the paper.
+Intel and VMware are two companies helping to advance the shift to 10GbEbased unified networking in the data center.
+The latest Intel[®] Ethernet 10 Gigabit controller and server adapters offer virtualization optimizations and advanced unified networking features.
+These include optimizations for lossless Ethernet; intelligent, hardware-based accelerations for FCoE and iSCSI; and support for Open FCoE, which is discussed later in the paper.